drdnar/SolitaireCSE/readme.txt

 ------ Change Log --------------------------------------------------------------

+Build 1054 (10 January 2014)
+ - Fix bug with MODE quitting from FreeCell.
+Upon restart, the game might still see the MODE key in the key buffer and immediately quit again unless you held down another key to push something new into the key buffer.
+ - Unless new bugs are discovered or somebody has a better idea for the face card graphics, this is the last update.

 Build 1052 (13 November 2014)
  - Calculator will no longer disconnect when you start Solitaire.
 But it won't respond to TI Connect, either.
  - 248 free bytes remaining
- - Unless new bugs are discovered or somebody has a better idea for the face card graphics, this is the last update.

 Build 1050 (13 November 2014)
  - Fixed stack overflow issue that would happen if you played more than 200ish